 Neil Anderson is an accomplished non-representational painter who has dedicated the past several decades to creating vibrant works that utilized the natural world around his Pennsylvania home.
 A veteran of the Whitney Biennial, Neil has an extensive exhibition history spanning his entire artistic career.
 His work is also included in the collection of many prestigious institutions, including the Philadelphia Museum of Art and the Museum of Modern Art in New York.

-Arden Bendler Browning is an abstract painter who takes inspiration from her urban environment and the many landscapes she quickly snaps out of her car window with an ever-present smartphone camera.
+Arden Bendler Browning is an abstract painter who takes inspiration from her urban Philadelphia environment and the many landscapes she quickly snaps out of her car window with an ever-present smartphone camera.
 Forever in a state of wanderlust, Arden collages together her textured visual experiences onto a single painted surface.
-Arden has exhibited widely in the region, and earlier this year completed a roadtrip across Australia, that have inspired a recent group of shaped paintings.
+Arden has exhibited widely in the region, and last year completed a roadtrip across Australia that has inspired a recent group of drawings and shaped paintings.

 Charles Burwell is a Philadelphia based painter who has exhibited in concurrent shows at the Delaware Art Museum and Delaware Center for the Contemporary Arts following his participation in the travelling exhibition “Beauty Reigns: A Baroque Sensibility in Recent Painting.”
 Charles has also participated in dozens of exhibitions over his esteemed artistic career, and is in the collections of several museums, including the Philadelphia Museum of Art, and The Studio Museum Harlem.